navyajain7105/SMS-Spam-Classifier/README.md

 The project includes two main parts:

-Email Spam Classifier.ipynb: A Jupyter Notebook detailing the complete end-to-end workflow, from data cleaning and exploratory data analysis (EDA) to model training and evaluation.
+-->Email Spam Classifier.ipynb: A Jupyter Notebook detailing the complete end-to-end workflow, from data cleaning and exploratory data analysis (EDA) to model training and evaluation.

-app.py: A lightweight, interactive web application built with Streamlit that deploys the trained model for real-time predictions.
+-->app.py: A lightweight, interactive web application built with Streamlit that deploys the trained model for real-time predictions.

-🚀 App Demo
 ✨ Features
 High Accuracy: Achieves 98% accuracy and 1.0 precision on the test set.